ampl/amplpy/docs/source/getting-started.rst

 If a binary wheel for your platform is not available, a C++ compiler and python development libraries will be required.

+.. _amplpyModules:

 amplpy.modules
 --------------
-.. _amplpyModules:

 `AMPL and all solvers are now available as python packages <https://dev.ampl.com/ampl/python/modules.html>`_ for Windows, Linux, and macOS.
 For instance, to install AMPL with HiGHS and Gurobi, you just need the following:

 .. code-block:: bash

+   # Install Python API for AMPL
    $ python -m pip install amplpy --upgrade

+   # Install HiGHS and Gurobi (AMPL is installed automatically with any solver)
-   $ python -m amplpy.modules install highs gurobi # install HiGHS and Gurobi
+   $ python -m amplpy.modules install highs gurobi

+   # Activate your license (e.g., free https://ampl.com/ce license)
-   $ python -m amplpy.modules run amplkey activate --uuid <license-uuid> # activate your license
+   $ python -m amplpy.modules run amplkey activate --uuid <license-uuid>

+   # Confirm that the license is active
-   $ python -m amplpy.modules run ampl -vvq # confirm that the license is active
+   $ python -m amplpy.modules run ampl -vvq

+   # Import in Python
    $ python
    >>> from amplpy import AMPL, modules
    >>> modules.load() # load all modules
-   >>> ampl = AMPL()
+   >>> ampl = AMPL() # instantiate AMPL object

-For Apple M1/M2, please make sure your have Rosetta 2 installed since not all modules are available for M1.
+For Apple M1/M2, please make sure your have Rosetta 2 installed since not all modules are available for M1/M2.
 You can install it with: ``softwareupdate --install-rosetta``.

 Full documentation for ``amplpy.modules``: https://dev.ampl.com/ampl/python/modules.html